 The emergency aid is aimed at refugees from Sudan and the local population in the Farchana region of eastern Chad.

-Our experience in this Area
+Our experience in this area

 SWISSAID brings long-standing experience in emergency aid and in-depth local knowledge, having worked for many years in several provinces of Chad.
 The project is managed by SWISSAID’s coordination office in N’Djamena in close cooperation with local authorities, ensuring sustainable implementation of the measures.
 This work is carried out in partnership with local organizations (NGOs, refugee committees, and women’s and youth groups), which play a vital role in implementation.